chaswiso/Portfolio/Test Plan.md

 ## Testing Strategy
 > Perform multiple types of test procedures that give expected test outcomes.
 ### Unit Testing
-- work with developers to identify scenarios to arrange, act and assert
+- work with developers and identify scenarios to arrange, act and assert
 ### API Testing
 - endpoints
 - requests